pacificclimate/ClimDown/README.rst

 scale global climate model (GCM) output to a fine spatial resolution.

-PCIC's suite of routines include several different (yet related) downscaling techniques:
+PCIC's suite of routines include several different (yet related) downscaling techniques.
+The entire process is named Bias Correction/Constructed Analogues with Quantile mapping reordering (BCCAQ) and is composed of the following steps.

-* Bias-Corrected Spatial Downscaling (BCSD)
+* Constructed Analogues (CA)
-* Bias-Correction Constructed Analogues (BCCA)
+* Climate Imprint (CI)
-* Bias Correction/Climate Imprint (BCCI)
+* Quantile Delta Mapping (QDM)
-* Bias Correction/Constructed Analogues with Quantile mapping reordering (BCCAQ).
+* Rerank

-See the corresponding scientific literature for more details on the pros and cons of each downscaling method.
+See refer to the package documentation for details on each step and references to the corresponding scientific literature.

   .. _R statistical programming language: http://www.r-project.org/
   .. _Pacific Climate Impacts Consortium: https://pacificclimate.org/